GoogleCloudPlatform/python-docs-samples/dataflow/gemma-flex-template/README.md

 ### Enable Google Cloud services

-This workflow uses multiple Google Cloud Platform products, including Dataflow, Pub/Sub, Google Cloud Storage, and Artifact Registry.
+This workflow uses multiple Google Cloud products, including Dataflow, Pub/Sub, Google Cloud Storage, and Artifact Registry.
 Before you start the workflow, create a Google Cloud project that has the following services enabled:

 * Dataflow
 * Pub/Sub